Stanley Mouse and Alton Kelley

 signed by Stanley Mouse

 Framed: 26 1/2" tall x 19 3/8" wide

 Photo by Bob Seidemann.
 Courtesy of Bob Seidemann Estate

 Close-up of Mouse signature

 This poster hanging as part of the Bill Graham and the Rock & Roll Revolution Exhibition at the NY Historical Society Museum in NYC, Feb 2020-Jan 2021.

-NOTE: This piece is currently hanging in the "Bill Graham and the Rock & Roll Revolution" Exhibition at the New York Historical Society Museum.
-It will be avalable September 2020.
+NOTE: This piece hung in the "Bill Graham and the Rock & Roll Revolution" Exhibition at the New York Historical Society Museum in Manhattan from Fubruary 2020 to January 2021.

 This rather odd poster stands in stark contrast to the psychedelic masterworks of the late 1960s.
 The story is that Bill Graham was constantly badgering the poster artists about legibility – as the promoter he naturally wanted to the viewer to know what band was playing.
 The psychedelic artists’ position was that it was better to engage the viewer for a long period of time with something interesting and challenging to the eye.